martygubar/bigdagtasql-openworld2019/Intro.md

 ![](images/intro/start-sqldev.png)
 * Click the *bikes* connection in the Connections Explorer
 * Log in as `bikes / welcome1`
-* Copy and past the SQL code used for the workshop into the newly opened SQL Worksheet [bikes-hol.sql](lab-resources/bikes-hol.sql)
+* Copy and past the SQL code used for the workshop into the newly opened SQL Worksheet.
+<a href="lab-resources/bikes-hol.sql" target="_blank">Download bikes-hol.sql</a>

 ### Download the Latest Workshop Collateral

 ## **Navigate to Lab 100**